ssilverman/QNEthernet/README.md

 bytes actually sent.

 In summary, my ***strong*** suggestion is to use the `write` functions when sending network data, checking the return values and acting on them.
+Or you can use the library's `writeFully` functions.

 See the discussion at:
 https://forum.pjrc.com/threads/68389-NativeEthernet-stalling-with-dropped-packets